TidalWavesNode/candles_miner_pub/README.md

 ```

 Confidence values range from 0.0 (no confidence) to 1.0 (high confidence).

+This allows validators to weigh predictions not just by candles, but also by how confident the model is.

+---

 ## 📌 Disclaimer
 This model is educational and experimental.
 It does not constitute financial advice.
 Use at your own risk.